jurteam/platform/README.md

 1. `docker-compose up -d jur`
 1. `o jur` OR use alternative ways to enter into running docker
 1. `cd /var/www/html` Our PHP codes (lumen) are here
-1. `php artisan migrate:refresh` this will rollback enverything and then run migration OR `php artisan migrate` for incremental migration
+1. `php artisan migrate:refresh` this will rollback everything and then run migration OR `php artisan migrate` for incremental migration

 ## First run flow

-On first run you should download and setup Laravel packages and database.
-Just follow this commands.
+During the first run you should download and set up Laravel packages and the database.
+Just follow these commands.

 > This step by step guide assumes that _Metamask_ and required host packages was already configured.

-### 1. Project Dependecies Manager
+### 1. Project Dependencies Manager

     $ cd path/to/project/root
     $ npm install

 ### 2. Setup configuration

-Based on [.env.template](.env.template) create your local environment file and change `<api-base-url>` and other constant in relation to your host.
+Based on [.env.template](.env.template) create your local environment file and change `<api-base-url>` and other constants in relation to your host.

 > A standard **.env.local** configuration can have `REACT_APP_API_BASE_URL=http://localhost/api/v1`